hjcarpenter/CS1.2_Project/README.md

 - plasmid_pycirclize_map.py: Pycirclize circos plot of plasmid based on flagged annotation CSV
 - BRIG_multi_arrows.py: Create BRIG-like plots for plasmids
 - Chromosome_GC_plot_final.py: Create a pyCirclize circos plot of the chromosome with GC content and AMR/ virulence feature flags
 - pling_plasmid_distance_matrix.py: create a cluster heatmap from the Pling distance matrix

+# Supplementary
+- split_data_by_contig.py: Splits the Bakta output, AMR and virulence results by contig to facilitate annotation csv generation in Excel.
+- Flagged annotation CSVs used for plotting in this project
+- Fasta files for the final assembly (full), the chromosome and the IncF plasmid